wh1tney/Intro-to-the-Ruby-Twitter-API/twitter-api-ruby-tutorial.md

 Note: this tutorial is written using Github Flavored Markdown (GFM) for clarity (and usefulness).
 It was originally authored by [@sylvaincarle](https://github.com/sylvaincarle) and has been edited and updated by [@wh1tney](http://www.github.com/wh1tney) (7/26/2014).

-# Getting started with the Twitter API using Ruby
+# Introduction to the Ruby Twitter API

 A simple tutorial, providing code and context.